-The main coping mechanisms used by the couples to deal with their problems were relying on family members for emotional support and avoiding awkward confrontations.
+The main coping mechanisms used by the couples to deal with their problems are relying on family members for emotional support and avoiding awkward confrontations.
 Infertility affects both individuals and couples in psychological, emotional, and social ways.
 Infertile couples should receive all the help they can from their families in order to prevent isolation.
 According to research, a couple's marital quality significantly predicts their general happiness and well-being, whereas a bad marriage is linked to a lot of family and societal issues.
 Infertility has been linked to marital issues and conflicts and has major effects on the participants' mental and social well-being.
 This is a challenge because, in the context of infertility therapy, the marital bond is seen as the most crucial source of support.

 Every person has the right to a life of high quality.
-He has the right to choose the fundamental human right, which is to pick how many children they want to have, as well as his physical and mental well.
+He or she has the right to choose the fundamental human right, which is to pick how many children they want to have, as well as his physical and mental well.
 The realisation of these fundamental human rights may be undermined by infertility.
 Therefore, addressing infertility is crucial to ensuring that people and couples who want a family can do so.
 Every sort of partnership might need to take extra precautions to ensure their fertility [3]

 Despite not being a life-threatening problem, infertility is nonetheless seen as a stressful life event for couples.
 The fact that having children is valued in society as a whole may be the cause of the high stress associated with infertility.